benroberts999/ampsci/README.md

 ### Documentation

  * Documentation is in doc/ directory (best viewed with a markdown reader or on GitHub).
-Contains three documents:
+Contains a few documents:
  * 01-hartreeFock_input -- How to use the code (input options + descriptions)
  * 02-diracSCAS_method  -- What the code does (description of physics)
- * 03-diracSCAS_code    -- Documentation for code objects/functions etc. [very preliminary]
  * Also: contains "Makefile.example" and "hartreeFock.in.example": copy these to the main directory and remove the ".example"

 --------------------------------------------------------------------------------